mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 ![Keys sub-panel for Cosmos DB](./resources/assets/docdb-keys.png)

-You'll need the **URI** and the **PRIMARY KEY** for your _TestCLI's_ `settings.json` file, so copy those into there and you're now ready to store images and data into the cloud.
+You'll need the **URI** and the **PRIMARY KEY** for your _TestCLI's_ and the _TestApp's_ `settings.json` file, so copy those into there and you're now ready to store images and data into the cloud.

 ## Cognitive Services

-Cognitive Services can be used to infuse your apps, websites and bots with intelligent algorithms to see, hear, speak, understand and interpret your user needs through natural methods of communication.
+Cognitive Services can be used to infuse your apps, websites and bots with algorithms to see, hear, speak, understand and interpret your user needs through natural methods of communication.

 There are five main categories for the available Cognitive Services:
 - **Vision**: Image-processing algorithms to identify, caption and moderate your pictures